Warren Drawing Trees

 Couldn't load pickup availability

-I’d say it might offer protection from rain too, but after numerous visits in every season, I’ve never seen a single drop fall in this city.
+I’d say it might offer protection from rain too, but after numerous visits in every season I’ve never seen a single drop fall in this city.
 There’s a rumour I once heard in an Exarcheion bar about a downpour in the winter of ’78, but I suspect that was more cigarette smoke and Mythos-fuelled myth than memory.

-- Medium: Lightfast black ink on 150gsm acid-free paper
+• Medium: Lightfast black ink on 150gsm acid-free paper

-- Date: 31 October 2024
+• Date: 31 October 2024

-- Packaging: Sent flat in archival sleeve with board backing
+• Ships unframed in archival sleeve with board backing

 Share